dlikhten/stepful-interview/README.md

 Session:
 - A session between a coach and a student
 - Relates to a coach time slot
-- I consider a session as currently active if the current time is between start and end
+- I duplicated things like time in here, as once this record is created / session happens, it becomes a historical record, so regardless of what we do to TimeSlots or any related model, all information about the session as it happened will be here.

 The resources follow the model definitions.

-The form resources follow the actions that are available for the frontend to execute:
-- create a time slot for a coach
-- reserve a time slot by a student
-- update a session by setting the rating
+You can see how they are defined in `app/resources` Form resources also exist in the resource path, but the form action objects can be found in `app/forms`

 ### Accessible pages